fourctv/FourDRESTApi/README.md

 This 4D Component has a companion [Angular Typescript](http://angular.io) library ([**JS44D Library**](https://github.com/fourctv/JS44D/)) that can be used as the middle man between Angular2 apps and a 4D backend.
 The **JS44D Library** and documentation can be found [here](https://github.com/fourctv/JS44D/).

+And do not forget to look at additional, detailed, documentation on the [wiki pages](https://github.com/fourctv/FourDRESTApi/wiki).
 # Table of Contents

 - [Installation Instructions](#installation-instructions)